 No Christian can remain unaffected at the sight of the Temple of Christ's Birth, even if he is not religious.
 When thousands of people are visibly moved with emotion, the aura spreading in the atmosphere inevitably engulfs them.

 Bethlehem is the only place in the Holy Land which is not connected to the Passion of Jesus and the path leading to his crucifixion.
 It is a pleasant place radiating a sweet sensation.
 As a Greek religious woman we met in Bethlehem told us: "Here Christians feel the joy of a new born child's welcoming into the world.
 The child that was meant to fundamentally change the course of the human race and give life a substantial meaning.
 Here, in the manger, is where time began".

 The overwhelming majority of visitors in Bethlehem are women who wear kerchiefs on their heads, a sign of respect to the sacred place.
-The kerchiefs are not of the same colour and create an image of a colourful puzzle in the Temple of Birth.
+The kerchiefs are not of the same colour and create an image of a colourful puzzle in the Church of the Nativity.

 The crowds of pilgrims in Bethlehem are totally focused on the shrines and are oblivious to the military tension hovering in the region's atmosphere.
 Christians of every colour and race come from all over the world to fulfil a lifetime's purpose, which is to kneel before the place where Christ was born.
 Even if battles were raging beside them, this wouldn't be something that could distract them from their sacred duty.